Catawba people: History

 People have lived in the area since the Paleoindian period (~10,000 B.C.).
 Pottery along the Catawba river corridor have been found that date to the Woodland period.
 The Catawba were the people who inhabited the area when Europeans first began to settle.

 A c.
 1724 annotated copy of a deerskin Catawba map of the tribes between Charleston (left) and Virginia (right) following the displacements of a century of disease and enslavement and the 1715–1717 Yamasee War.
 The Catawba are labelled as "Nasaw".

-In the late 19th century, the ethnographer Henry Rowe Schoolcraft theorized that the Catawba had lived in Canada until driven out by the Iroquois (supposedly with French help) and that they had migrated to Kentucky and to Botetourt County, Virginia.
+In the late 19th century, the ethnographer Henry Rowe Schoolcraft theorized that the Catawba had lived in Canada until driven out by the Haudenosaunee (supposedly with French help) and that they had migrated to Kentucky and to Botetourt County, Virginia.
 He asserted that by 1660 they had migrated south to the Catawba River, competing in this territory with the Cherokee, a Southern Iroquoian language–speaking tribe who were based west of the French Broad River in southwestern North Carolina, southeastern Tennessee, northwestern South Carolina, and northeastern Georgia.

 However, early 20th-century anthropologist James Mooney later dismissed most elements of Schoolcraft's account as "absurd, the invention and surmise of the would-be historian who records the tradition."
-He pointed out that, aside from the French never having been known to help the Iroquois, the Catawba had been recorded by 1567 by the Spanish expedition under Juan Pardo as being in the same area of the Catawba River as was known to be their later territory.
-Mooney accepted the tradition that, following a protracted struggle, the Catawba and Cherokee had settled on the Broad River their mutual boundary.
+He pointed out that, aside from the French never having been known to help the Haudenosaunee, the Catawba had been recorded by 1567 by the Spanish expedition under Juan Pardo as being in the same area of the Catawba River as was known to be their later territory.
+Mooney accepted the tradition that, following a protracted struggle, the Catawba and Cherokee had settled on the Broad River as their mutual boundary.